gPlacide/twitter_postgres/README.md

 You will repeat the Twitter/MapReduce assignment using Postgres.
-Because this assignment will involve many new programming concepts, it will be spread out over several assignments.
+Because this assignment will involve many new programming concepts, it will be spread out over several assignment!

 In this first assignment, we will focus on:
 1. working with postgres from python